sapienzaapps/galileo-terremoti/README.md

 ## Compile on Raspberry Pi (Raspbian Jessie)

-Make sure that you have these (debian) packages: `build-essential git wiringpi libi2c-dev ` and you're good to go.
+Make sure that you have these (debian) packages: `build-essential git wiringpi` and you're good to go.

-## Cross-compile for Raspberry Pi (Raspbian Jessie) on GNU/Linux
+**Note**: you need to remove `libi2c-dev` if you have it because there are compatibility issues with some headers (you need to use i2c headers that are bundled with Linux kernel headers/source).

 # How to build from command line